OpenCouncilData/ocd-standards/README.md

 The primary goal: to allow datasets from different councils to be easily joined up into something bigger, to support research, app development, knowledge exchange between councils, and use by the public.

+### Background
+This project arose during the course of Steve Bennett's stint as [data guru in residence](http://melbdataguru.tumblr.com).
+A [basic presentation on these standards](http://tinyurl.com/opendatamav) was given at the MAV (Municipal Association of Victoria) technical forum, December 2014.

 ### Principles
 We try to make conforming to the standard as easy as possible.